Cybersecurity Best Practices and Risk Management Blog | HITRUST

 • Train your people: Make anti-phishing education a priority and track how well it’s working.

-• Control your environment:
+• Maintain your environment:

 • Block unused network protocols.